sergueik/springboot_study/basic-karate-example/README.md

 indicating that Karate is expecting a 32 bit Chrome application on Windows for testing, one can download a 32 bit version of Chrome from __ Google Chrome Older Versions Download (Windows, Linux & Mac)__ [page](https://www.slimjet.com/chrome/google-chrome-old-version.php)

+This adds a bit of extra lag possibly due to challenge of 64 bit apps when communicating with 32 bit apps on Windows
 Note: immediately after a fresh install, one has to manually get past the __Make Chrome your own__ pages in the session run by Karate,  the test itself is unable to operate